Mikulin AM-37

 The Mikulin AM-37 was a Soviet aircraft piston engine designed prior to Russia's entry into World War II.
-An improved version of the Mikulin AM-35 V-12 engine, it was only produced in small numbers because of its unreliability.
+An improved version of the Mikulin AM-35 V12 engine, it was only produced in small numbers because of its unreliability.

 Development

 Design work on a development of the AM-35 with boosted supercharging and an intercooler positioned behind the supercharger began on the factory's initiative in December 1939.
 A batch of ten prototypes was completed in 1940 and bench-testing began on 5 January 1941.
 It passed its State acceptance trials the following April and was approved for production.
 It was tested in a variety of aircraft, but proved to be unreliable and prone to overheating.
 Factory No. 24 in Moscow built only twenty-nine AM-37s, as the new engine was designated, in 1941 before the German advance forced the factory to evacuate in October.
 Mikulin had been unable to resolve the issues with the AM-37 in the meantime and production was not resumed.